 Whether you’re interested in space, biopics, or superhero films, women are starting to take a more dominant role in everything from leading roles to directorial and cinematography credits.

-And while they may not have the same amount of screen time as some of their male counterparts, audiences of every age have thoughts on some of the most iconic roles women have led over the years.
+While they may not have the same amount of screen time as some of their male counterparts, audiences of every age have thoughts on some of the most iconic roles women have led over the years.
 Characters like Princess Leia, Dorothy Gale, and Katniss Everdeen didn’t just break the mold or revolutionize the industry – they’ve left a lasting mark on the men – and women – who’ve watched their stories unfold.

 Want to see more of these groundbreaking, earth-shattering leading ladies for yourself?
 DIRECTV has all their films and more waiting for you to watch online, wherever you are.
 From live TV streaming to new movie releases and timeless classics, there’s no end to the heroic, hilarious, and heartwarming stories you can explore with DIRECTV.
 See for yourself at DIRECTV.com.

 A preliminary supplementary survey was run to ascertain the list of the most well-known and iconic female protagonists.
 A list of the female protagonists who participants could select from can be found below.
 We also gave them a write-in option if an iconic character was not listed.
 These responses were later categorized.
+While you may know some of the iconic female movie characters on our list, there are sure to be some new faces and surprises you’ll definitely want to stream with your friends and family.

 We then collected responses from 1,003 Americans about iconic female protagonists from Amazon’s Mechanical Turk.
 Fifty-eight percent of participants were men, and 42 percent were women.
 Participants ranged in age from 18 to 77 with a mean of 36 and a standard deviation of 12.